Clear Search

 Progress Thus Far

-Dr. André and his colleagues have characterized biopsy samples from over 2000 metastatic breast tumors by whole exome sequencing.
-In his work, they uncovered genomic alterations in several important genes including CHD4, which his team found to predict resistance to CDK4/6 inhibitors.
-In related work, Dr. André launched a clinical trial to discover the mechanisms of resistance to P13K inhibitor, alpelisib (PIQRAY®), which blocks a key protein (PIK3CA) involved in the progression of breast cancers.
+The SAFIR clinical trials (NCT03386162) investigated the mechanisms of resistance to P13K inhibitor, alpelisib (PIQRAY®), which blocks a key gene (PIK3CA) involved in the progression of breast cancers.
 HR-positive/HER2-negative tumors that have PIK3CA gene mutations benefited from treatment with alpelisib.
-Using liquid biopsy techniques, his team found that PIK3CA mutations in the blood of patients with metastatic breast cancer was a predictor of worse outcome compared to those without PIK3CA mutations His results suggest a role for this protein in response to targeted therapy.
+Using liquid biopsy techniques, his team found that the presence of PIK3CA mutations in the ctDNA of patients with metastatic breast cancer was a predictor of worse outcomes compared to those without PIK3CA mutations.
+These results suggest a role for this gene in response to targeted therapy.
+Dr. André is now conducting SAFIR03, a multi-year clinical trial to measure ctDNA in patients receiving endocrine therapy to identify which patients with persistent levels of ctDNA following treatment and are candidates for additional or new drugs.

 What’s next